battlejj/express-force-ssl/README.md

 For example, if you host your non-ssl site on port 8080 and your secure site on 8443, version 0.1.x did not support it.
 Now, out of the box your non-ssl site port will be recognized, and to specify a port other than 443 for your ssl port you just have to add a setting in your express config like so:
+**Update, this method of setting httpsPort is deprecated as of v 0.3.0**

 ````javascript
 app.set('httpsPort', 8443);